0xSpaceShard/starknet-devnet/website/docs/blocks.md

 The state of Devnet will be reverted to the state of the last accepted block.

+### Example

-E.g. assume there are 3 accepted blocks numbered 1, 2 and 3.
+Assume there are 3 accepted blocks numbered 1, 2 and 3.
 Upon receiving a request to abort blocks starting with block 2, the blocks numbered 2 and 3 are aborted and their transactions reverted.
 The state of network will be as it was in block 1.
 Once a new block is mined, it will be accepted and it will have number 2.

+### Limitations

 Aborted blocks can only be queried by block hash.
-Aborting the blocks in forking origin and already aborted blocks is not supported and results in an error.
-Aborting of Devnet's genesis block is not supported.
+Devnet does not support the abortion of:

+- blocks in the forking origin (i.e. blocks mined before the forked block)
+- already aborted blocks
+- Devnet's genesis block

+### Request and response

+To abort, send one of the following:

 ```
 POST /abort_blocks